0x1AE7F/Crypto-Stats/README.md

     pip install requests

-1:  Run the Universal_Spammer.py
+1:  Run the Crypto-Stats.py

-2:  Enter the stuff asked

-3:  Click on Start Spamming (It may lag a lot) and click on the Input field you want to spam

-Alternative: Use the button "Anti-Lag" to reduce lag while spamming

-4:  Do not switch windows till it finished Spamming because other fields could be spammed too
+2:  Wait a bit

+3:  The Stats will be displayed in the python console

-5:  Have Fun!
+4:  Have Fun!